ykhokhulya/stm32-fw-cube/F4/Projects/STM32446E_EVAL/Examples/CEC/CEC_DataExchange/readme.txt

   ******************************************************************************
   @endverbatim

 @par Example Description

-This example shows how to configure and use the CEC peripheral to receive and transmit messages.
+How to configure and use the CEC peripheral to receive and transmit messages.

 - Hardware Description

 To use this example, two STM32446E-EVAL boards (called Device_1 and Device_2) are loaded with the same software then connected through CEC lines

  /|\  In the firmware file main.h, uncomment the dedicated line to use